MN Realtor Reflections

 Meteorological vs. Astronomical End of Summer

-The National Weather Service, in the spirit of data integrity, allows no confusion over the timelines of the seasons.
-They divide each into four three month periods with the same beginning and ending dates each year.
-This method enables consistency with yearly comparisons of temperatures, rainfall, snowfall, and other essential data that requires tracking.
-Nice and tidy right?
+In the spirit of data integrity, the National Weather Service allows no confusion over the timelines of the seasons.
+They divide each into four three-month periods with the same beginning and ending dates each year.
+This method enables consistent yearly comparisons of temperatures, rainfall, snowfall, and other essential data that require tracking.
+Nice and tidy, right?

 - Spring: March 1 - May 31

 - Summer: June 1 - August 31

 - Winter: December 1 – February 28/29